 Three decades after the 1978 Health for All declaration, WHO called for a renewed focus on primary health care with the launch of the 2008 World Health Report.
-When countries sought guidance on financing health care, we commissioned a 2010 report on universal health coverage, a concept we then pioneered as central to the Sustainable Development Goals and the ambition to leave no one behind.
+When countries sought guidance on financing health care, WHO commissioned a 2010 report on universal health coverage, a concept then pioneered as central to the Sustainable Development Goals and the ambition to leave no one behind.

 Primary health care

 The 1978 Declaration of Alma-Ata, which set out primary health care as the way to achieve health for all by the year 2000, launched a revolutionary movement that did great good but eventually faltered, partly because it was so profoundly misunderstood.
 It was a radical attack on the medical establishment.
 It was a standoff between proponents of basic versus specialized care.
 It was hopelessly utopian; a selective approach, based on just a few inexpensive interventions that brought rapid results, had a better chance of success.

 With its reliance on community health workers, it looked cheap: third-rate care for the Third World.
 For some countries, a declaration associated with a Soviet city raised suspicions that the call was a veiled attempt to push governments towards socialized medicine.

 By the mid-1990s, a WHO review of changes in the development landscape bleakly concluded that the goal of health for all by 2000 would not be met.
 The emergence of HIV/AIDS, the related resurgence of tuberculosis, and an increase in malaria cases moved the focus of international public health away from broad-based programmes and towards the urgent management of high-mortality emergencies.

 "The 1978 Declaration of Alma-Ata set out primary health care as the way to achieve health for all by the year 2000."

 Dr Chan, WHO Director-General